okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 ### Verify Recovery Token

 <ApiOperation method="post" url="/api/v1/authn/recovery/token" />

-Validates a [recovery token](#recovery-token) that was distributed to the end user to continue the recovery transaction.
+Validates a [recovery token](#recovery-token) that was distributed to the end user to continue the recovery transaction

 ##### Request Parameters for Verify Recovery Token